Treatments and Services

 What is the Pediatric Feeding Program at Seattle Children’s Autism Center?

-The Pediatric Feeding Program at Seattle Children’s Autism Center evaluates and treats children age 1 to 13, with or without autism, who struggle with eating and drinking in ways that either:
+We assess and treat children age 1 to 13, with or without autism spectrum disorder, who struggle with eating and drinking in ways that either:

 - Put their physical or emotional health at risk